janbuecker/shopware-appserver-go/README.md

 #### in-memory (default)

-This storages resets on every restart of the server and should only be used for quick-start purposes.
+This storage resets on every restart of the server and should only be used for quick-start purposes.
-All information are lost when the process is killed.
+All information is lost when the process is killed.
 This storage is used by default.

 #### bbolt

-bbolt is a key/value store based on files provide a simple, fast, and reliable database for projects that don't require a full database server such as Postgres or MySQL
+bbolt is a key/value store based on files to provide a simple, fast, and reliable database for projects that don't require a full database server such as Postgres or MySQL

 ```go